 Pottery, which generates about 85 percent of her annual sales, and year-round through Etsy, Instagram, Facebook, and at Archipelago, the Island Institute's store in Rockland.
 A shaky internet connection makes for communication challenges.
 "Doing updates to my web pages and social media becomes a practice in patience."
 In spite of the challenges, Duggan sees her life on Little Cranberry Island as a seamless proposition.
-In exchange for the challenges of living and running a business on an island, she receives from that place an energetic zest that runs through all aspects of her life.

-- Excerpted from the 2017 Island Journal, story by Tina Cohen

-The smallest communities on the coast and islands have extraordinarily high levels of self-employment compared to the state and nation.
+In exchange for the challenges of living and running a business on an island, she receives from that place an energetic zest that runs through all aspects of her life. - Excerpted from the 2017 Island Journal, story by Tina Cohen The smallest communities on the coast and islands have extraordinarily high levels of self-employment compared to the state and nation.

 SELF-EMPLOYED RESIDENTS PAYING SELF-EMPLOYMENT TAX

-13%

-U.S. Average

-14%

-Maine

-23%

-Coastal & Island

-38%

-Year-round Island

-THE 6 COMMUNITIES

-with highest rates of self-employment are all unbridged islands.
+THE 6 COMMUNITIES with highest rates of self-employment are all unbridged islands.

 Self-Employed Residents